Botyto/BCloud/backend/core/auth/README.md

 The session stores some sensitive data on the backend + some sensitive data on the frontend.
 All object IDs are UUIDs to improve security.
 Passwords are hashed using the bcrypt library.
-There's an `UserManager` class that can be used to manager users.
+There's an `UserManager` class that can be used to easily manager users (register, login, logout, etc.).
+All request handlers that need access to an authenticated user (which should be almost all of them), must inherit from `AuthHandlerMixin`, which will automatically authenticate the user and prepare auth data for easy access.

+At this point sessions aren't very secure - only the session ID is sent to the user and used for authentication.
+Encryption is not implemented at this point, but should be done using the DEK/KEK scheme.